So we all know about the 75 Hard and 75 Soft Challenges, but now there is a 75 Medium Challenge?

 Follow Your Choice of Diet 90% of the Time

-The interesting thing about the 75 Medium is that it is a bit of a “middle ground” compared to the Hard and Soft versions of this challenge.
+The interesting thing about the 75 Medium challenge is that it falls somewhat in the “middle ground” when compared to the Hard and Soft versions of this challenge.

-The diet portion of this plan is an excellent example of this concept.
-While there are no specific rules regarding which diet to follow, it still requires the person to pick a diet to adhere to 90% of the time.
-The remaining 10% of food choices can be whatever you want, although alcohol is not allowed on this plan.
+The diet portion of this plan exemplifies this concept.
+While there are no specific rules regarding which diet to follow, it does require individuals to choose a diet and stick to it 90% of the time.
+The remaining 10% allows for flexibility in food choices, with the exception of alcohol, which is not allowed on this plan.

-With a focus on a specific plan 90% of the time, you’ll have the opportunity to make lasting changes to your eating plans.
-While there is a bit of leeway in your food choices, choosing a diet that supports your fat loss goals is essential.
+The challenge offers a great opportunity to improve your eating habits and overall health.
+By focusing on a specific plan 90% of the time, you have the chance to make lasting changes to your dietary habits.
+While there is some flexibility in food choices, selecting a diet that supports your fat loss goals is crucial.

 One 45 Minute Workout Each Day

-Typically, when looking into the 75 day challenges, they think primarily about the fitness and workout part of the programs, as these programs are often considered workout and exercise programs.
+Typically, when looking into the 75-day challenges, people often focus primarily on the fitness and workout aspect of the programs, as these challenges are commonly associated with workout and exercise programs.

-But the workouts are simply a part of a more extensive process.
-In this Medium challenge, we must work out once a day for 45 minutes.
+However, the workouts are just one part of a more extensive process.
+In this Medium challenge, participants are required to work out once a day for 45 minutes.

 What kind of workout?
 Well, that’s up to you.
-Outside, cardio, weights, and strength training are unlimited.
+The unlimited options include outdoor activities, cardio, weights, and strength training.

-Keep up your intensity levels and find ways to mix up your workouts.
-Try to find new exercises or activities you haven’t had time to try.
+To prevent burnout and maintain momentum, it’s crucial to keep up your intensity levels and find ways to mix up your workouts.
+Consider trying new exercises or activities that you haven’t had the chance to explore before.

 Keep it fresh; mix it up.